 If you are following a plant-based diet, like veganism or vegetarianism, you’re more likely to come across sources of ALA in your diet than EPA or DHA.

 ALA can be found in various healthy plant sources like:

-These powerful seeds have become increasingly popular in recent years as a healthy dietary addition, and this is in part due to them being rich in omega-3 ALA.
-Soak them in your favorite drinks, or sprinkle them into your baked goods to reap the benefits.
+These powerful seeds have become increasingly popular in recent years as a healthy dietary addition, and this is in part due to them being rich in Omega-3 ALA.
+Soak chia seeds in your favorite drinks, or sprinkle them into your baked goods to reap the benefits.

 In addition to ALAs, walnuts also have plenty of antioxidants to combat chronic health issues.
 Chop them up and sprinkle them onto your salad or eat them on their own as a snack for a good dose of healthy fat.

 It’s no secret that kale has made a name for itself in recent years as one of the healthiest leafy greens out there.
 In addition to the vitamins and minerals that give kale its name in the health world, it also comes with a good serving of ALA.
 Replace your other leafy greens with kale to pack in the nutrition.